gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_LOG_LEVEL`
 **Requires an argument**: `--terragrunt-log-level <LOG_LEVEL>`

-When passed it, sets logging level for terragrunt.
+When passed in, sets logging level for terragrunt.
 All supported levels are:

 * panic
 * fatal